PBWD bases and shuffle algebra realizations for $U_v(L\mathfrak{sl}_n), U_{v_1,v_2}(L\mathfrak{sl}_n), U_v(L\mathfrak{sl}(m|n))$ and their integral forms: Introduction

 $\bullet$ In Section~\ref{ssec usual shuffle algebra}, we introduce the shuffle algebra $S^{(n)}$, which may be viewed as a trigonometric degeneration of the elliptic shuffle algebra of Feigin-Odesskii, see~\cite{fo1}--\cite{fo3}.
-An embedding $\Psi\colon U^>_\vv(L\ssl_n)\hookrightarrow S^{(n)}$ of Proposition~\ref{simple shuffle} is a ``simple version'' of the shuffle realization of $U^>_\vv(L\ssl_n)$ (which was used in~\cite{e} in the formal setting).
-The ``hard version'' of the shuffle realization, Theorem~\ref{hard shuffle}, establishes that $\Psi$ is an algebra isomorphism.
+An algebra embedding $\Psi\colon U^>_\vv(L\ssl_n)\hookrightarrow S^{(n)}$ of Proposition~\ref{simple shuffle} is a ``simple version'' of the shuffle realization of $U^>_\vv(L\ssl_n)$ (which was first used in~\cite{e} in the formal setting).
+The ``hard version'' of the shuffle algebra realization, Theorem~\ref{hard shuffle}, establishes that $\Psi$ is an algebra isomorphism.
+We conclude this section with a construction of the specialization maps $\phi_{\unl{d}}$~(\ref{specialization map}) which constitute the key tool in our study of the shuffle algebra $S^{(n)}$ and the homomorphism $\Psi$.